Week of May 30, 2025

 IPO Markets:

-No companies filed for initial public offerings (IPOs) last week:
+• No companies filed to go public last week

-26 companies in total remain in the queue, of which ~80% intend to raise less than $30.0M in proceeds
+• 22 companies in total remain in the queue, of which only four intend to raise more than $30.0M in proceeds.
+Of these, nine companies filed between Q4 2024 and week’s end

 Source: CapIQ